Scroll down to find out more

 about how HHLA Container Terminal Altenwerder electrifies its processes

 HHLA Container Terminal Altenwerder (CTA) in Hamburg is the world’s first container handling facility to be certified climate-neutral.
 Its operations are primarily powered by green electricity, and terminal processes that still produce CO₂ emissions today are either being gradually electrified or their transition to electrification is being tested.
 HHLA is offsetting its remaining CO₂emissions with climate-friendly projects that have been granted Gold Standard certification in accordance with Voluntary Emission Reduction (VER).
-These include:

 14 electric container gantry cranes, each weighing about 2,000 tonnes, load and unload containers to and from ships in the four berths at Container Terminal Altenwerder’s 1,400-metre-long quayside.
 The cranes run entirely on green electricity.

 electric container gantry cranes

 Approximately 90 automated guided vehicles (AGVs) transport the containers from the gantry cranes to the yard.
 80 percent of these AGVs are already battery-driven, while the rest are still powered by diesel and diesel-electric drives.
 2023 all AGVs will be powered by fast-charging lithium-ion batteries.
 All batteries are charged using green electricity.

 The project is funded by the European Regional Development Fund.

 The AGV drives the container to one of the 26 storage blocks where one of two gantry cranes (called rail-mounted gantry cranes or RMGs) unloads the container for temporary storage.
 The RMGs operate automatically, even in the dark, so lights are only turned on in certain areas or when needed.
 This provides electricity savings roughly equivalent to the volume used by 500 four-person households per year.